alexisalmeida/mdb2csv/README.md

 Initially, only the functions strictly necessary for the primary objective were converted.
 This primary objective was to export tables to a csv file so that it can be imported into other platforms.

-Therefore, the functions relating to recording the mdb or exploring via SQL commands were not converted.
+Therefore, the functions relating to writing to mdb file or exploring via SQL commands were not converted.